aldro61/kover/doc_dataset.md

   --train-size TRAIN_SIZE
                         The proportion of the data that will be reserved for training the learning algorithm (default is 0.5).
+                        Alternatively, you can specify which genomes to use for training and testing by using --train-ids and --test-ids.
+  --train-ids TRAIN_IDS [TRAIN_IDS ...]
+                        The identifiers of the genomes used to train the learning algorithm.
+If you provide a value for this argument, you must also provide a value for --test- ids.
+  --test-ids TEST_IDS [TEST_IDS ...]
+                        The identifiers of the genomes used to evaluate the accuracy of the model generated.
+If you provide a value for this argument, you must also provide a value for --train-ids.
   --folds FOLDS         The number of k-fold cross-validation folds to create
                         (default is 0 for none, the minimum value is 2).
 Folds are required for using k-fold cross-validation in